Astrophysics (Index)About

 (formula relating gravity, space, time, and mass)

 General relativity (GR) is a description of gravity in terms of spacetime geometry, characterizing acceleration due to gravitational force as constant motion within a curved spacetime.
-In other words, what I feel as the Earth's gravitational force is an artifact of the space I'm occupying moving in that direction relative to the Earth (and since I'm standing still on Earth, I'm moving "upward" relative to that space, and in fact, accelerating).
+In other words, what I feel as the Earth's gravitational force is an artifact of the space I'm occupying moving in that direction relative to the Earth (and since I'm standing still on Earth, I'm moving "upward" relative to that space, and in fact, accelerating within an inertial reference frame).

 General relativity consists of the mathematical equations that provide such a characterization that is virtually consistent with the observed effects of Newton's laws on our more familiar (Euclidean) space-time concept, and with special relativity.
 GR relegates gravitational force to be an artifact, like centrifugal force or Coriolis force.
 Einstein completed its development 1916 after years of effort, his earlier special relativity having been developed in 1905.
 General relativity remains the current favored model of gravity, based on its unique ability to explain the common, intuitive behavior of gravity as well as observed extreme cases that defy that "common" behavior.
 It is encapsulated in Einstein's field equation aka Einstein's equation: